"MONTESSORI INSPIRED" ELEMENTARY

 At WLMS, Science is taught through an inquiry-based, hands-on syllabus.
 It is designed to meet the challenge of providing meaningful science education and prepare students for the 21st century.
 The students learn important scientific concepts and develop the ability to think critically through their own inquiries, investigations, and analyses.
 Lessons combine reading material, discussion and activities in a small-group setting, thus providing stimuli for budding scientists to do further research and spark interest in higher level study.
 The curriculum engages students as they explore the natural world.

 At WLMS we provide students with a foundational understanding of world geography, major cultures, an idea of the chronological order of historical events, and, most important, an enthusiasm for history and geography.
+We integrate the Montessori history & geography syllabus as our guide with supplemental stories and activities.

 Our music program is offered to all our students Primarily utilizing the Montessori music curriculum.
 Elements of the syllabus include, but are not limited to the following topics: Theory (Reading & Writing), History & Geography, Vocal Development.
 The WLMS music program is committed to developing the whole musician through training the Ear, Mind, Hand & Heart and supports this by offering music two days a week to our students.